Deformations and Simultaneous Resolution of Determinantal Surfaces: preliminaries

 Set $D_i=d_{i1}\hdots d_{ip_i},$ $U_i=u_{ip_i}\hdots u_{i1}$, which are the paths down, respectively up, arm $i$.

-\begin{definition} The reconstruction algebra is defined to be the path algebra of $Q,$ subject to the relations induced by the canonical relations, and at every vertex, all 2-cycles that exist at that vertex are equal.
+\begin{definition} The reconstruction algebra is defined to be the path algebra of $Q,$ subject to the relations induced by the canonical relations, and at every vertex, all 2-cycles that start and stop at that vertex are equal.
 Thus, the recontruction algebra can be written explicitly as the following relations. \end{definition}